-Chenille is durable and soft which makes it appealing.
+Chenille is durable and soft, both of which make it an appealing choice.
 It also has a very nubby pile (made up of tiny little loops), which is great for hiding dirt.
 Beware though, that same pile can be completely destroyed by animal claws (cat claws in particular).
-Once the loops are pulled (even just a little) they can't really be fixed.
+Once the loops are pulled (even just a little), they can't really be fixed.

-It should go without saying that silk is not a very pet or child-friendly fabric.
-It stains, it rips, it's incredibly tough to clean, and it doesn't hold up well against any moisture.
-It's also expensive, there's no point in spending a lot of money on furniture your pets will easily ruin.
-It's beautiful though, so if you want to use it in a room where there are pets stick with window treatments and not the furniture.
+It should go without saying that silk is not a very pet- or child-friendly fabric.
+It stains and rips, it's incredibly tough to clean, and it doesn't hold up well against any moisture.
+It's also expensive; there's no point in spending a lot of money on furniture your pets will easily ruin.
+It's beautiful though, so if you want to use it for a room where there are pets, stick with window treatments and not the furniture.

 As a general rule, fabrics with a really tight weave are the best bets for pet-friendly upholstery.
 Claws are less likely to cause damage and the hair will be easier to remove than on a fabric with a looser weave.
 Textured weaves are also great for masking dirt and hair.
-If you want to allow the pets on the furniture be sure to use pet-friendly fabrics to make your life easier and save the others for places where they won't be damaged by your four-legged friends.
+If you want to allow the pets on the furniture, be sure to use pet-friendly fabrics to make your life easier.
+Save the others for places where they won't be damaged by your four-legged friends.